arunangshu/ai-calling-agent/phone_agent/README.md

 - **Contextual AI Brain**: Powered by Google's Gemini Pro for incredibly natural conversations
 - **Sentiment Analysis**: Understands customer emotions and responds with appropriate empathy
+- **Intelligent Query Resolution**: Provides customers with accurate and detailed answers to any kind of inquiries among billions of equiry possible from a vast knowledge base.
 - **Interactive Voice Interface**: Crystal-clear voice synthesis with Deepgram for natural speech
 - **Smart Database Integration**: Seamlessly accesses and communicates database information (customise database .csv file as per the need)
 - **Real-Time Processing**: Lightning-fast speech recognition and response generation